aibotsacademy/DataScience-CodingChallenge/README.md

 # 🤖 Data Science Coding Challenge -> Therapy Chatbot Fine-Tuning

 # Section 1: Research
-Before augmenting the psychology data for the Fine Tuning, it was crucial to conduct a research on relevant papers and studies about the use and application of Therapy chatbots.
+Before augmenting the psychology data for the fine-tuning, it was crucial to conduct a research on relevant papers and studies about the use and application of Therapy chatbots.
 This involved exploring the implications in mental health, forming hypotheses, considering ethical implications, and addressing problems that may arise.
 Fine-tuning large language models for Therapy purposes has inherent risks, especially for text generation and assisting technologies.
 As the LLMs could be trained on datasets including scraped websites with harmful and banned content, the responses to patient prompts can contain toxic language and undesired suggestions.
 Another ethical aspect that must be considered when developing a psychological bot is who is responsible for the bot’s actions.

 One of the key papers that informed our research is:
 - Author(s): Lindgren, Helena and Sjöström, Jonas